tweag/capability/README.md

   and [`generic-lens`][generic-lens], rather than with instance resolution.

-In short, an example usage looks like this:
+An example usage looks like this:

 ``` haskell
 testParity :: (HasReader "foo" Int, HasState "bar" Bool) => m ()